Animated logo for DePaul School

 What causes hearing loss in infants?

-The excitement and anticipation before the birth of a child is like no other.
+Hearing loss is a common birth abnormaity The excitement and anticipation before the birth of a child is like no other.
 All of the celebration, planning, and eager wondering about what the baby will be and bring is natural during pregnancy.
 Will it be a boy or a girl?
 Will they inherit Dad’s sense of humor or Mom’s chin?
 Will they be good at music or maybe sports?
-For most parents, deafness isn’t something they consider much in those musings.
-According to...
+For most parents, deafness isn’t something they...

 Black background with DePaul School colors in a linear design.
 A tag line that says "Listening and speaking since 1908" is at the bottom